A worker works at a furnace

 Raw Materials

-The Federal Government considers raw materials to be eligible for cover in principle if there is an overall economic interest in the offtake of the produced raw material (or of a specific quality) by a German offtaker.
+The Federal Government considers raw materials to be eligible for cover in principle if there is an overall economic interest in the offtake of the produced raw material (e.g. of a specific quality) by a German offtaker.

 Supply shortages of the raw material

-• Supply to Germany is highly dependent on imports
+• Germany is highly dependent on imports

 • Price and supplier risks are prevailing and/or may arise in future